-Inconclusive reactors are animals that have a skin test result that is neither definitively clear nor positive.
+An inconclusive reactor (IR) is an animal with a skin test result that is neither clear (negative) nor positive.
 Once found, they must be isolated from the rest of the herd until they are re-tested.
 This is to reduce the risk of spreading TB to other cattle.
 If possible, they should also be kept separate from any TB reactors found at the same test.

 When one or more IRs are found, the herd is initially put under automatic whole herd movement restrictions until the test result is reviewed by the Animal & Plant Health Agency (APHA).
-A restriction notice (TB34) is issued and you need to isolate the IR on farm until it is re-tested.
+You need to isolate the IR on farm until it is re-tested.
 The IR cannot move off the holding except under a licence issued by APHA.

 IRs found in officially TB free herds

-APHA assesses the TB history of the herd over the last three years.
-If there has been a TB breakdown on the holding within the past three years, the three year rule may apply.
+For officially TB free (OTF) herds, when the test results are reviewed by APHA, the need for continuing whole herd movement restrictions until the IR re-test is assessed against the ‘three year rule’.
+APHA looks at the TB history of the herd over the last three years.
+If there has been a TB breakdown with lesion and/or culture positive animals on the holding within the past three years and other criteria are fulfilled, the three year rule applies.

 IRs found in TB-restricted herds

-For IRs found where herd movement restrictions are already in place, a TB34 isolation notice is served on the IR.
-You must isolate the IR from the rest of the herd promptly.
+For IRs found where whole herd movement restrictions are already in place (e.g. in a TB breakdown situation), a TB34 isolation notice is served on the individual IR(s).
+You must isolate the IR(s) from the rest of the herd promptly and from any reactors found, if possible.
 IRs identified at a short interval test (SIT) will be re-tested at the next SIT.
-If the herd doesn’t require a further SIT, only the IR will be re-tested but the whole herd movement restrictions will stay in place.
+If the herd doesn’t require a further SIT, only the IR(s) will be re-tested but the whole herd movement restrictions will stay in place.
 Animals with an inconclusive result at their re-test (2xIR) are classed as reactors and compulsorily slaughtered.

 IRs are re-tested after a minimum of 60 days and there are two possible outcomes.